jrcopeti/jrcopeti/README.md

 ### Latest certificates

+**Currently doing the web development bootcamp at Iron Hack Berlin**

 - "Understanding TypeScript by Maximilian Schwarzermüller"
 - "Next JS and OpenAI, by John Smilga, March.2024"
 - "Next JS: The Complete Developer's Guide" by Stephen Grider on Udemy, March.2024"